NIAEFEUP/slides/web-workshop/presentation.md

 Let's assume that you have a search page in your website, how would you save what the user has searched directly in the URL?

-In the URL you can use the `?` after the path to declare the seach parameters.
+In the URL you can use the `?` after the path to declare the search parameters.

 A parameter is in the `key=value` form, and you can seperate them with the `&` character.